Automatic Heap Layout Manipulation for Exploitation: Related Work

 \section{Related Work}

+Dullien~\cite{dullien17WeirdMachine} formalises the concept of an exploit as the process of setting up and programming a \emph{weird machine}.
+In the context of this formalisation, heap layout manipulation can be viewed as part of the process for producing the correct \emph{sane state} from which to transition to a \emph{weird state}.

 The hacking and security communities have extensively published on reverse engineering heap implementations~\cite{Valasek12Windows8, Yason16Windows10}, leveraging weaknesses in those implementations for exploitation~\cite{Mandt11KernelPoolExploitation, McDonald09PracticalXPExploitation, Phantasmal05Maleficarium}, and heap layout manipulation for exploitation~\cite{Phrack:MaXX, Phrack:ArgpVLC}.
-There is also work on constructing libraries for debugging heap internals~\cite{argp17shadow} and libraries which wrap an application's API to provide layout manipulation primitives~\cite{Sotirov07HeapFengShui}.
+There is also work on constructing libraries for debugging heap internals~\cite{Phrack:ArgpFF} and libraries which wrap an application's API to provide layout manipulation primitives~\cite{Sotirov07HeapFengShui}.
 Manually constructed solutions for heap layout manipulation in non-deterministic settings are also commonplace in the literature of the hacking and security communities~\cite{hay09flashexploit, blazakis10interp}.

 Several papers~\cite{Avgerinos11AEG, Brumley08APEG, Heelan09Msc} have focused on the AEG problem.
 These implementations are based on symbolic execution and exclusively focus on exploitation of stack-based buffer overflows.
 More recently, as part of the DARPA Cyber Grand Challenge~\cite{DARPA16CGC} (CGC), a number automated systems~\cite{stephens16driller, forallsecure16mayhemblog, grammatech16cgc, trailofbits15cgc} were developed which combine symbolic execution and high performance fuzzing to identify, exploit and patch software vulnerabilities in an autonomous fashion.
 As with earlier systems, none of the CGC participants appear to specifically address the challenges of heap-based vulnerabilities.
-Over the course of the CGC finals only a single heap-based vulnerability was successfully exploited~\cite{eagle17cgc}.
-No details are available on how this was achieved but it would seem likely that this was an inadvertent success, rather than a solution which explicitly attempted to reason about heap-based exploitation.